We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Career Opportunities

-Furthermore, some careers can really only be pursued while living in a big city.
-It’s hard to imagine pursuing a technology-oriented job in a small town, when these roles are packed into urban centers like San Francisco, New York and Seattle.
+Furthermore, living in a big city is the only way for some people to advance their careers.
+For example, technology-oriented roles are packed into urban centers like San Francisco, New York and Seattle.
 Major business and financial centers tend to set up shop here, too.
-The reality is, breaking into one of these career paths often requires young professionals to relocate to cities where greater numbers of these jobs can be found.
+These career paths require young professionals to relocate to cities where more job positions can be found.

 3. Public Transportation

 The costs of owning a car can add up quickly.
 You have to account for car payments, insurance, registration fees and other expenses.
-It places pressure on your budget, and when you work an entry-level position at a company early in your career, you can’t always justify that kind of investment.
+When you work an entry-level position at a company early in your career, you can’t always justify that kind of investment.
 Even if you find a reasonable used car, one major repair can throw off your saving goals for the month.

 Fortunately, you have a range of options for public transportation when you live in a major metro area.
 The subway provides a relatively fast, convenient way to get from place to place, avoiding traffic.
 Plus, you might be able to focus on a book rather than keeping your eyes on the road — as long as the noise isn’t too distracting.